m1c0l/edison-cam/README.md

 - [s3cmd](http://s3tools.org/s3cmd)

 ## Setup
-Copy the edison-picture folder to your Edison's directory, and then copy `download-pictures-from-aws.sh` to the folder you want to download the pictures to.
+Copy `upload-picture-to-aws.js` to your Edison's directory, and then copy `download-pictures-from-aws.sh` to the folder you want to download the pictures to.

-In the edison-picture folder, place your [Amazon S3 config options](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) and bucket name into `upload-picture-to-aws.sh`.
-In `download-pictures-from-aws.sh`, place your S3 bucket name, place the correct path to s3cmd and place the directory that you want your pictures to download to.
+In `upload-picture-to-aws.js`, place your [Amazon S3 config options](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) and bucket name.
+In `download-pictures-from-aws.sh`, place your S3 bucket name, the correct path to s3cmd, and the directory that you want your pictures to download to.

 ## Using it
-To take a picture and upload it to S3, navigate to the edison-picture folder and run `./upload-picture-to-aws.js`
+To take a picture and upload it to S3, run `./upload-picture-to-aws.js` on your Edison.

-To download all pictures from your bucket to your directory, run `./download-pictures-from-aws.sh`
+To download all pictures from your bucket to your directory, run `./download-pictures-from-aws.sh` on your web server or computer.